Logo

 It is advisable for older adults to keep their bodies mobile as it helps in the smooth functioning of various bodily systems.
 There are numerous health benefits for exercising during the ageing process, including:

-• Improved fitness: Exercising regularly in older age is a crucial part of the ageing process, especially as our bodies gradually become frailer.
+• Improved fitness: Exercising regularly in older age is crucial as our bodies gradually become frailer.

-• Promotes a healthy weight range: Elderly people tend to become more sedentary as they age which unfortunately leads to weight gain, including an increase in fat mass and decrease in muscle mass.
-Therefore, regular exercise in elderly is important for promoting a healthy weight range.
+• Promotes a healthy weight range: Older adults tend to become more sedentary, which can lead to weight gain and a decrease in muscle mass.
+Regular exercise helps maintain a healthy weight and body composition.

 Build a Balanced Exercise Plan